-Once you gain a firm understanding of the role food plays in your wellbeing, you will be less inclined to go on stuffing yourself with ‘dead’ foods.
-Most junk food is considered dead as the nutrients in it have been long destroyed in the cooking process or because they are made from a combination of artificial flavours and colouring with zero nutritional value.
+Once you gain a firm understanding of the role food plays in your well-being, you will be less inclined to go on stuffing yourself with ‘dead’ foods.
+Most junk food is considered dead as the nutrients in it have been long destroyed in the cooking process or because they are made from a combination of artificial flavors and coloring with zero nutritional value.

 Tip: A good way to choose “good calories” instead of “bad calories” is to honestly ask yourself: “Does my body really needs this?”

 A thorough grasp of food’s importance will also keep you from seeing eating as simply a source of pleasure or emotional solace.
 You will cease the habit of eating until your stomach groans.
 Instead you will begin eating just what you know your body needs.

 Understand the role exercise plays in your performance as a blogger